Slime (video game)

-Slime is a video game for the Atari 8-bit family of home computers written by Steve Hales and published by Synapse Software in 1982.
+Slime is an action game for Atari 8-bit computers written by Steve Hales and published by Synapse Software in 1982.
 The player attempts to protect their ship from a rain of enormous drops of slime by deflecting them into canisters, while fending off attacks by an alien flying saucer.
 A TI-99/4A port was developed as Super Storm, but not released.

 Gameplay

 The player is in control of a ship floating in the Sargasso Sea, which is now filled with a slime created by the evil alien Plexarian Invincibles.
 The game opens with a slime storm approaching, which causes huge drops of slime to slowly fall from the top of the screen.
 The slime is deadly, destroying the player's ship if it hits it.
 To the left and right of the ship, constraining its motion to the center of the screen, are Gamma-Tube Absorbers which can destroy the falling slime if the drops fall into it.
 Any slime that does not fall into the Absorbers causes the sea level to rise, moving all of the action up the screen.

 The player's task is to cause the slime to fall into the Absorbers using a total of 20 wedges that deflect the slime to the side as it falls.
 At the start of each level, a number of these wedges are already in place forming diagonal barriers, although there is always a hole in the middle that is left unprotected.
 The player's joystick controls an on-screen cursor that can be positioned in the empty areas, and pressing the fire button causes a new wedge to appear if that location is empty, or remove one if it is already there.
 Lines of wedges can be produced by holding down the fire button and moving the joystick in the desired direction.

 Additionally, the Plexians have sent a flying saucer that creates large lightning bolts that destroy some of the wedges it hits.
 The bolts can also destroy the ship, but they only reach about halfway down the screen so they are only dangerous if the sea level has risen.
 At higher levels, the saucer also fires fireballs that can destroy individual wedges no matter where they are, and can also seal the Absorbers.
 In the latter case, a helicopter will appear to attempt to open the Absorber again, and must be protected from the slime.

 All of the enemies in the game, including the slime drops, can be destroyed by triggering a wedge on them.
 Since the wedges appear slowly and the enemies move fairly rapidly, this is not an easy task.